peermetrics/peermetrics/README.md

 You can log in to the web interface at `http://localhost:8080/login` using these credentials.

 ### Changing Default Password

-For security, Peermetrics uses a Grafana-inspired approach to handle default passwords:

 1. **Automatic Detection**: When you log in with the default password (`admin`), you'll be automatically redirected to a password change page with a security warning.